A guide to stopping distances

 The braking distance meanwhile is how far the car travels while you have your foot on the brake attempting to bring it to an emergency stop.

-Again the braking distance has many variable factors which are explored further on in the article.
+Again the braking distance has many variable factors which are explored further in the article.

 How to remember stopping distances?